Main Content

 Each offer should contain:

 1) Preapproval letter.
 I contact the lender and ask questions.
-In addition to questioning the lender on the buyer’s ability to obtain financing, I ask probing questions, such as has this buyer been in escrow before?
-I want to learn as much as I can about the buyer and their agent may be reluctant to tell me if their buyer has previously been in escrow and cancelled for some reason.
+In addition to questioning the lender on the buyer’s ability to obtain financing, I ask probing questions, such as Has this buyer been in escrow before?
+I want to learn as much as I can about the buyer, and their agent may be reluctant to tell me if their buyer has previously been in escrow and cancelled for some reason.

 2) Down payment and cash reserves.
-Every home needs something and after the buyer moves in will they have the funds to make needed repairs or improvements?
+Every home needs something, and after the buyer moves in, will they have the funds to make needed repairs or improvements?
 A buyer with cash reserves is an asset as they won’t be as frightened by the home inspector’s findings.

 3) What type of financing?
 Conventional loans have fewer appraisal issues than FHA loans.

 4) Who is the buyer’s agent?
-Are they a full time Realtor®?
-Have I had another escrow with them and if so, how smooth of a transaction was it?
-Being in escrow with a part time Realtor® is often a problem as they can be difficult to reach and simple negotiations take longer.
+Are they a full-time Realtor?
+Have I had another escrow with them, and if so, how smooth of a transaction was it?
+Being in escrow with a part-time Realtor is often a problem, as they can be challenging to reach, and simple negotiations take longer.
+Terms are important.
+Perhaps one buyer has a larger down payment, and they have waived their appraisal contingency.
+Or one of the buyers is offering you longer possession in the home after closing.

 Best of luck to you on your negotiations.